MortonArb-ForestEcology/Tree_Distribution_Database/README.md

   usdaplants, other), we will make a larger stacked data frame containing all the occurrence data we will need to make our model.
 Column names will be made uniform.

-  Input: all csv files from in_use_occurrence_raw folder in Google Drive, PLOT.csv (for use in FIA section)
+  Input: all csv files from in_use_occurrence_raw folder in Google Drive, plus FIA translation files*
+         gbif_DC_post-georef_revised.csv
+         consortium_raw.csv
+         idigbio_raw.csv
+         fia_tree_raw.csv
+         fia_plot_raw.csv*
+         fia_species_raw.csv*
+         fia_county_raw.csv*
+         target_species_list.csv (to add missing columns to each dataset)

+  Output: standardized_col_compiled.csv
+          gbif_compiled.csv
+          consortium_compiled.csv
+          idigbio_compiled.csv
+          fia_compiled.csv
+          fia_absence_compiled.csv (absence data)
-  Output: occurrence_compiled.csv in in-use_occurrence_compiled folder on Google Drive
-              containing uniform occurrence data for 28 species of interest from several sources To be used in script 2.2 below.
+          occurrence_compiled_dec2.csv in in-use_occurrence_compiled folder on Google Drive containing uniform occurrence data for 28 species of interest from several sources To be used in script 2.2 below.

   Output Column names: dataset, genus, species, decimalLongitude, decimalLatitude, basisOfRecord, year, locality,
                 institutionCode, gps_determ, occurrenceRemarks, coordinateUncertaintyInMeters, stateProvince,
-                county, speciesKey, synonyms, fia_codes, order, family, specificEpithet, intraspecificEpithet, scientificName, collectionCode, datasetName, catalogNumber, recordNumber, georeferenceSources,
-                individualCount, countryCode, municipality, locationRemarks, habitat, fieldNotes, issue, scientificNameAuthorship, geodeticDatum, country, dataQualityScore
+                county, speciesKey, synonyms, fia_codes, order, family, specificEpithet, intraspecificEpithet, scientificName, collectionCode, datasetName, catalogNumber, recordNumber, precision, georeferenceSources, individualCount, countryCode, municipality, locationRemarks, habitat, fieldNotes, issue, scientificNameAuthorship, geodeticDatum, country, dataQualityScore

-  Packages: dplyr, rgbif, ridigbio, data.table, tidyr, lubridate
+  Packages: dplyr, plyr, rgbif, ridigbio, data.table, tidyr, stringr, lubridate, rgdal, geosphere

   Functions: gen_subset ()

-  Notes:
+             rbind.all.columns ()

+  Notes: *FIA Absence Data also compiled here (step 6)* After the coordinates of the positive occurrences
+          are assigned to the FIA occurrences, the full dataset of the plots that are surveyed are compared to the positive occurrences for each species.
+Plots in which each of the 13 species that could possibly have been found are absent are saved in a new dataframe.

 ## 2.2.subset_occurrence_point_data
-  Purpose: After compiling all the occurrences into one dataset in the above script, we must remove duplicate occurrences.
+  Purpose: After compiling all the occurrences into one dataset in the above script, we must remove duplicate occurrences, first overall, and then including county centroids.

-  Input: occurrence_compiled.csv in in-use_occurrence_compiled folder on Google Drive
+  Input: occurrence_compiled_dec2.csv in in-use_occurrence_compiled folder on Google Drive

-  Output:
+  Output: occurrence_compiled_dec2_unique.csv (no duplicates)
+          occurrence_compiled_dec2_unique_countyDupMarked.csv (county centroids occurring in counties with other occurrences are marked) occurrence_compiled_dec2_unique_countyDupRemoved.csv (marked counties from above are removed) occurrence_compiled_dec2_unique_countyDupRemoved_acceptedDistMarked.csv (exlcuding counties that are not in the "accepted" range)

-  Column Names:
+  Column Names: X, dataset, genus, species, decimalLongitude, decimalLatitude, basisOfRecord, year,

-  Packages:
+                locality, institutionCode, gps_determ, occurrenceRemarks, coordinatePrecisionInMeters,
+                stateProvince, county, speciesKey, synonyms, fia_codes, order, family, specificEpithet, infraspecificEpithet, scientificName, collectionCode, datasetName, catalogNumber,
+                recordNumber, precision, georeferenceSources, individualCount, countryCode, municipality,
+                locationRemarks, habitat, fieldNotes, issue, scientificName, geodeticDatum, country, dataQualityScore, lat_round, long_round, obs_no

+  Packages: sp, rgdal, spatialEco, geosphere, mapview, data.table, dplyr, plyr

-  Functions:
+  Functions: gen_subset()

   Notes: In some cases, two different species may occur at the same coordinate, so it is important to consider each subset of coordinates by species before removing any points.

+## 3.add_climate_predictors_to_occurrence_df
+  Purpose: Add columns for climatic data to the occurrences compiled for our species

+  Input: occurrence_compiled_dec2_unique_countyDupRemoved.csv
+         fia_absence_compiled_first12.csv
+         fia_absence_compiled_thirteenth.csv
+         climate rasterLayers from PRISM
+         (30-year normals for annual precipitation, mean annual temperature, maximum annual temperature, minimum annual temperature) Additional rasterLayers can be added without much difficulty.

+  Output: updated csv with species occurrence data and climate data for those areas

+  Packages: dplyr, raster, rgdal, sp

+  Functions: extract_PRISM (This single function will extract the appropriate climatic statistics from each layer of interest and append it to the existing data frame)

-## 3.extract_species_from_raw_df
+## 4.extract_species_from_raw_df
   Purpose: Subset by species from large occurrence pool first and then at different spatial scales second
+  *THIS will likely be revised; some of this now covered with removal of duplicates*

   Input: large occurrence csv from step 2